Can lessons learnt from the childhood vaccination programme during the COVID pandemic support flu planning in General Practice?

-Practices, working in partnership with SCW’s Improving Immunisations Uptake (IIU) Team, have identified and addressed challenges which impact child immunisation uptake rates.
+Practices, working in partnership with SCW’s Improving Immunisations Uptake (IIU) Team, have identified and addressed challenges that impact child immunisation uptake rates.
 This collaborative approach during the pandemic has provided a great opportunity to share the best practice and great work primary care teams have achieved during this challenging time.
-Some examples of innovative working include:-
+Some examples of innovative working include:

 Many practices have developed new ways of delivering key services such as vaccination programmes or adapted current processes.
 Can lessons learnt during this rapid reconfiguration of immunisation services, help identify opportunities to further enhance and improve other key public health initiatives such as seasonal flu, screening and health checks in the future?